tez-capital/docs.tez.capital_content/en/tezpay/tutorials/setup.md

 > }
 > ```
 > TezPay will automatically try the next RPC if one fails.

+#### Testnet Starter Configs

+For testnet payouts, start from the ready configs in [TezPay Testnet Starter Configs](/tezpay/configuration/testnet-starter-configs/).
+They include network-specific RPC, TzKT, and explorer settings for Bakingnet and Ushuaianet.

 11. Over delegation projection prohibits you from over paying beyond your delegation limit **Do not edit unless you are an experienced user**